mollinaca/flyers2/README.md

 # flyers2

-Scripts to collect flyers from stores and post to slack.
+This is a my hobby script:)
-This is a script for my hobby.
+collect flyers from stores website and post to your slack.

 ## how to use